danielmisrael/danielmisrael.github.io/_posts/2025-11-25-parallel-decoding-trilemma.md

 <img src="/images/apd_results.png" alt="APD Results" style="max-width: 650px; display: block; margin: 0 auto;">
 *APD can dramatically increase speed with some expense to fluency and diversity.*

 I also introduced a parameter $R$ that controls the tradeoff.
 As you can see from this plot, compared to before just modifying the number of denoising steps like before, we are able to achieve a much better tradeoff.
 This method can improve speed by a factor of almost **10x** without a significant drop in quality.
 It's hard to imagine that this is free, and indeed, I think the price paid is in diversity.
-A multiplicative mixture between distributions inherently reduces diversity (entropy).
+A multiplicative mixture between distributions inherently reduces diversity (or entropy if you prefer).

 <img src="/images/poe.png" alt="Product of Experts" style="max-width: 500px; display: block; margin: 0 auto;">
 *A product-of-experts[^poe] decreases diversity*